Somnid/webrott/part15/maps5.md

 Note on File Conventions
 ------------------------

 As I work I'm starting to see the limitations of my file naming convention.
 I've renamed things to have more of a common convention.
-Until I find a better one, to keep things straight the idea is this:  `{game}-asset.js` are high-level function unique to a particular game, they may call into the mid-level `{wad/ted}-asset.js` which has things that are common to TED or WAD files.
-Finally, `rott-map-file` (formerly `rtl-file` but that is a bad convention due to RTC files), `ted-file` and `wad-file` (formaly `wad`) are both for raw entry extraction and file meta data, and they are always suffixed with "File" and can be directly used by anything down the chain.
+Until I find a better one, to keep things straight the idea is this:  `{game}-asset.js` are high-level functions unique to a particular game, they may call into the mid-level `{wad/ted}-asset.js` which has things that are common to TED or WAD files.
+Finally, `rott-map-file` (formerly `rtl-file` but that was a bad convention due to RTC files), `ted-file` and `wad-file` (formaly `wad`) are for raw entry extraction and file metadata, and they are always suffixed with "File" and can be directly used by anything down the chain.

 ![file-relations](file-relations.png)

 Aside: Bugs
 -----------

 I spent about an hour pulling my hair out because the map would constantly autoscroll to the left and lists would not scroll properly.
 I first thought it was a browser quirk but it happened in Firefox as well.
 Then I assumed it was a stuck mouse button but using another mouse caused the same thing.
 Then I noticed it happening in some other apps.
 I unplugged my keyboard, still scrolling.
 I tried out the asset-reader on another computer and it worked.
 I rebooted and it still didn't.
 Ultimately, the culprit was a bluetooth adaptor.
-Yeah, apparently it can stuck...across reboots.
+Yeah, apparently it can get stuck...across reboots.
 Who knew?
 Unplugging and plugging it back in fixed it.
 Sometimes those bugs you find can come from the weirdest places.

 Aside: Custom Element Loading States
 ------------------------------------

 The `table-pic` component used by the visual aids had a visual flaw when loading.
 Since this takes non-trivial time to download and parse it would flicker as the element started in a compressed state and then expanded to the loaded image.
 This is easy to fix.
 We just need to start with a `display: none` on the `:host`, and then at the end of loading we add a class `hydrated` to the `:host` and set `:host(.hydrated)` back to the display value we want.
-This isn't fullproof as it can still cause layout instability as it pushed things around (we'd need to precalculate the size to fix that) but for a simple page with no elements this works just fine.
+This isn't fool-proof as it can still cause layout instability as it pushed things around (we'd need to precalculate the size to fix that) but for a simple page with no elements this works just fine.